abehidek/hidek.xyz/README.md

 ## Ideas
 - do some security stuff (paraxia.io) to not explore app
 - add liveview components such as like, view count, presence
-- mdx or web-components inside content posts
+- mdx or web-components inside content articles
 - rss.xml generated automatically